a3adel/Shopping/README.md

 ### Customer App:-

-This Application is based on SingleActivity princible with 2 fragments using a SharedViewModel and implementing Clean Architecutre, MVVM and Repository Pattern
+This Application is based on SingleActivity princible with 2 fragments using a SharedViewModel and implementing Clean Architecutre, MVVM, Room Database for later updates and Repository Pattern

 ### Dealer App :-
 This Application is based on Clean Architecutre, MVVM and Repository Pattern and it fetches the orders from the server